pw6591/Bowling-Game/README.md

 This a bowling game simulated using Java and the scorecard is generated accordingly.

-Run the game you need to use following command in terminal and follow the instructions that appears on terminal:
+Download the MyBowlingGame folder and then Run the game you need to use following command in terminal and follow the instructions that appears on terminal:

 (Project Path)\bin>java bowling.main.MyBowlingGame